 Preparing your visit

 Get ready to plunge into the heart of nature, between winding canals and unspoilt landscapes.
-Embark on an unforgettable adventure at the Maison du Marais by following our recommendations.
+Embark on an unforgettable adventure at La Maison du Marais by following our recommendations.

 Planning a responsible holiday in the heart of the Audomarois marshlands